-At LEWIS & DICKSTEIN, we understand that money is valuable and anything you spend on legal fees is less that you can save for your family.
-By the same token, we also understand that having expert criminal defense representation that can help you get the best possible result is an invaluable investment.
+We understand that money is valuable, and anything you spend on legal fees is less that you can save for your family.
+We also understand that having expert criminal defense representation that can help you get the best possible result is an invaluable investment.

 Best Weapons Defense Lawyers for Wayne County

-If you’ve been charged with any offense involving an alleged weapon in Wayne County, the prosecutor and the judge will be taking your case very seriously.
+If you’ve been charged with any offense involving a weapon in Wayne County, the prosecutor, and the judge will be taking your case very seriously.
 If you have a defense attorney that is not just as serious, you are in big trouble.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending clients charged in Wayne County with felony and misdemeanor weapons charges.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients charged in Wayne County with felony and misdemeanor weapons charges.
 We will take your case seriously and do whatever is necessary to give you the best possible defense.

 What is a weapon?

-There are basically two types of weapons.
-The first type of weapon are those objects that are designed to be used as a weapon like knives, swords, tasers, pistols, rifles, and other firearms.
-The second type of weapons are items that are not designed to be a weapon but are used for inflicting bodily harm or physical damage.
-Examples of the second type of weapon are really limitless but common items used as a weapon include baseball bats, pipes, dishes/glasses, cars and more.
+There are two types of weapons.
+The first type of weapon is objects designed to be used as a weapon like knives, swords, tasers, pistols, rifles, and other firearms.
+The second type of weapons are items that are not designed to be a weapon but used to inflict bodily harm or physical damage.
+Examples of the second type are limitless, but various items courts find are used as a weapon include baseball bats, pipes, dishes, pots and pans, cars, and more.

 Weapons Charges in Wayne County

 - Carrying a Concealed Weapon – A person carries a concealed weapon when he has a weapon in his clothing that is not visible, in a container that is not visible or in a vehicle that is visible or not.
 The maximum possible sentence for CCW is 5 years in prison and up to 5 years on probation.